 - Complete the Medical Inquiry information.

 - Select the More Actions button from the Medical Inquiry.

 Use the Language picklist to select the disclaimer text language.
 This picklist only displays if Displaying Country-Specific Disclaimers is enabled.

-Use the Receipt picklist to select the email address the receipt should be sent to.
+Use the Receipt picklist to select the email address the receipt should be sent to (iPad only).
 This picklist only displays if Approved Email Receipts for Signature Transactions are enabled.

 Select Remote as the Signature Method.

 Select the appropriate attendee's device if multiple attendees joined using the same Engage meeting ID as the Account.
 If there is only one device, the list does not display.
 The signature request is sent to the signee’s device.